-If you’ve toyed with the idea of starting your own business, whether out of fun or necessity, Invoice2go is here to support you with a suite of articles, advice, and resources to help you get there.
-Here are 10 business ideas that have significant potential in our current climate – with low overheads.
+If you’ve toyed with the idea of starting your own business, whether out of fun or necessity, Invoice2go is here to support you.
+Here are 10 recession-proof businesses that have significant potential in our current climate – with low overheads.

 Starting a virtual assistant business is easy.
 There is little overhead and plenty of opportunity for growth.
 You may even be able to start a virtual assistant agency and offer additional services beyond your original scope.
 It is a great area to be creative.

 Beyond groups, professional one-to-one consultants are also discovering the many benefits of moving their practices online.
-Everyone from nutritionists to music teachers and financial consultants are now offering regular appointments entirely online.
+Everyone from nutritionists to life coaches and financial consultants is now offering regular appointments entirely online.
 And by promoting their new online services through social media channels like LinkedIn and Instagram, they are finding an entirely new group of clients who may prefer online consultations.

 So, if you can do this, now is the perfect time to introduce others to your services – while not requiring them to leave the comfort of their own homes.